detain/emurelation/README.md

 Currently undergoing restructuring and finishing scripts to generate the remaining source files.
 After that I'll update the matches using the new files and finish up the matching data.
 After which we should be ready for the first release.

+## Contributing

+All contributions (issues, comments, pull requests, etc) are welcomed and encouraged.
+If you have any projects using or relating to this repo let me know and I can add a link to it.

 ## Mapping Files